HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/FRAMEVIEWPOSITION.md

 ```
 #include <fsods.h>
 ```

+**Definition :**

+typedef struct
+{
+ char posunid[MAXUNIDSTRING+1];
+} FRAMEVIEWPOSITION;

 **Description :**

 This structure is used ONLY in the bookmarks database.
 It contains one entry per FRAME/FRAMESET.
 At the end of all the frame information is a set of  these structures which contain the UNID (as a string of maximum length MAXUNIDSTRING) for the current position in the outline for that frame if there is one.
 If not, the UNID is null.

 **See Also :**
 [CDFRAME](/domino-c-api-docs/reference/Data/CDFRAME)